cchudzicki-ocw-testing/res.ll-004-spring-2022/content/resources/res-ll-004.md

   youtube_description: ''
   youtube_id: ''
 ---
 This course introduces learners to several different fields in engineering.
+Image provided by course instructors.